Ground state solution for a generalized Choquard Schrodinger equation with vanishing potential in homogeneous fractional Musielak Sobolev spaces: Introduction

-To the best of our knowledge, this is the first paper which proves the existence result for generalized fractional Laplace operator with the vanishing potential together with Choquard type non linearity.
+Inspired by the mentioned research work, in this article, we study \eqref{1.1} via variational techniques.
+The main novelties of this paper are to introduce the homogeneous fractional Musielak-Sobolev spaces and investigate their properties which are needed to study the problem \eqref{1.1}.
+Also, provide the characterization of these spaces which is written in the form of Theorem \ref{characterization}.
+To the best of our knowledge, this is the first paper which proves the existence result for a generalized fractional Laplace operator with the vanishing potential together with Choquard type non linearity.